-The advent of Electronic Health Records (EHR) and their administrative demands on doctors has given rise to a booming medical scribe industry.
-Currently medical scribes are the fastest-growing job segment in healthcare, with 1 out of every 9 doctors employing a scribe in the US alone.
-However, scribes are expensive, costing as much as $50,000 per year per scribe, and are hard to scale across wider healthcare organizations, as each doctor requires their own scribe.
+The advent of Electronic Health Records (EHRs) and their administrative demands on clinicians has given rise to a booming medical scribe industry.
+Currently medical scribes are the fastest-growing job segment in healthcare, with 1 out of every 9 clinicians employing a scribe in the US alone.
+However, scribes are expensive, costing as much as $50,000 per year per scribe, and are hard to scale across wider healthcare organizations, as each clinician requires their own.

 However virtual scribes are not without shortcomings.
 Below we dish it all - the good, the bad, and the ugly of virtual medical scribes.

 Get the Free eBook: The Complete Guide to Medical Documentation Solutions